-Festival occurs 24 times a year at our Los Angeles and Toronto events.
+Festival occurs 24 times a year at our Los Angeles events.
 At least twice a month.
 See website for next events: https://documentaryshortfilmfestival.com/

-Festivals takes place at the Carlton Cinemas in downtown Toronto, Canada.
-And at the LA LIVE Regal Cinemas in downtown Los Angeles.
+Festivals takes place at the LA LIVE Regal Cinemas in downtown Los Angeles.

 NOTE: The world has begun to open up and limitations will be set for us to guarantee our sold out events with audience feedback.
 So we have created a hybrid festival with 4 tiers to enhance your film and your festival experience.
 All accepted films receive all four tier options:

 Tier #1 - Your film plays at either a public live event where we will record the audience reactions of your short or feature and then send you the feedback video.
 Or, it plays at a private festival event where the audience will record their comments/reactions to your film on their camera or phone, then we edit them and send you a promotional video.
 No matter what you will receive a promotional video of your film of people commenting on your film.

 Tier #2 (optional) - We put up your film live on our Vimeo stream for 30 hours and invite a select industry audience to watch it.
 With this system, some films have already received a distribution deal as many platforms are looking for solid feature and short documentaries.
 We can not guarantee anything of course but this has been very helpful to many in the past. (see testimonials below)

 Then (Tier #3) we will send you a list of questions to answer for our blog interview that will promote you and your film.
 Then after that (Tier #4) we will set up a podcast interview on our popular ITunes show where will we chat with you about the process of how the film was made.